giry-dev/mangrove-docs/docs/contracts/technical-references/taking-and-making-offers/offer-list.md

 ### Offer rank

 Offers are ordered from best to worst.
-Offers are compared based on _price_, and then on [_gas required_](#gas-required), if they have the same price.
+Offers are compared based on _price_, and subsequently ranked based on delivering more volume per [_gas required_](#gas-required), if they have the same price.

 :::info **Example**